alptugp/HFT-System/README.md

 - **rapidjson** (version: `1.1`)

 ## Getting Started
-Follow these instructions to get the project up and running on your local Linux machine.
+Follow these instructions to get PublicHFT up and running on your local Linux machine.

 ### Installation